ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 * More than 3 out of every 4 dating couples are the same **race** and that proportion jumps by over 10% when we look at married couples.
 It seems, from these figures, that **same-race couples tend to stay together and get married at a higher rate than do different-race couples**.

 * The story with **religion** is similar in terms of proportion increase from dating to married couples but varies in one important way.
 Namely, whereas most couples were same race, **most couples are actually different in terms of their religious beliefs**.
+It is important to note here that the data gets fairly specific when asking about religion so two branches of a major religion are treated as different relgious beliefs.

 * Looking at **political party**, we see that about half of all dating couples share a political party and interestingly, this number does not go up by much when we look at married couples.
 It seems, thus, that we have some shreds of **evidence supporting that political party is not a major factor in couple dissolution**.
 We will come back to that point during the back half of this post.